 You can receive a VA loan Certificate of Eligibility by applying through your lender, through the eBenefits portal, or in the mail.

 With online applications for the COE, you may receive a response in just seconds or minutes.

 You must meet the service requirements that are set out by the Department of Veterans Affairs, including the length of service and other than dishonorable discharge.
 You can view the full list of requirements to receive a VA loan in our article here.

 The benefits of obtaining a VA loan are far-reaching and have the potential to save you thousands of dollars over the course of your loan.
-Particularly for buyers, you can experience the advantages quickly and easily if you meet the VA loan requirements for buyers.
+Particularly for buyers, you can experience the advantages quickly and easily if you meet the VA loan requirements.

 Sellers will have few responsibilities apart from ensuring the safety and sanitation of the property.

 Knowing what to expect in advance can help you to make a wiser decision on the purchase of a home, as well as to anticipate the rest of the process.